← Back to Documentation

 The empirical comparison section helps separate the base asset's historical return profile from the observed behavior of actual products.

-/api/ticker/letf-optionsto show only known leveraged funds on the same base ticker.
-The page seeds the first sorted match when available, and clearing the selector returns to the default synthetic comparison baseline.
+• Comparison Fund selector: the dropdown shows only known leveraged funds on the same base ticker.
+The page selects the first match when available, and clearing the selector returns to the default synthetic comparison baseline.

 Cost Decomposition Metrics